rmsrosa/rode_convergence_euler/docs/src/examples/09-fisherkpp.md

 using BenchmarkTools
 ````

-Then we set up some variables as usual, starting with the random seed.
+Then we set up some variables as usual, starting with the random seed:

 ````@example 09-fisherkpp
 rng = Xoshiro(123)
 ````

-The time interval
+The time interval:

 ````@example 09-fisherkpp
 t0, tf = 0.0, 2.0